Usterling Growing Rock (Johannisfelsen)

 At the wall stands a small chapel – St.Johannes-Kapelle.
 Local clergy has taken care of the cliff for centuries – it has been cleaned of grass, soil, and shrubs.
 During the winter the water was channeled away to avoid damage by the ice.
 We can be sure that this amazing landmark now exists only thanks to this care.

 Growing Wall is a natural monument since 1937 and currently, nature conservation authorities have taken over the care of it.

 - Wachsender Felsen von Usterling – shield at the site.
 File accessed on May 1, 2017

-Germany has picturesque landscape and rather many natural landmarks, but these are overshadowed by the rich and diverse cultural heritage.
+Germany has a picturesque landscape and rather many natural landmarks, but these are overshadowed by the rich and diverse cultural heritage.
 From time to time immense values have been lost in warfare, but Germans have duly rebuilt their cultural treasures and are constantly creating new values.

 Travertine is an excellent contribution, condensing the large literature base on travertine into one book.
 The book’s strength is the thorough, well-organized, and interdisciplinary survey of travertine, reflecting the author’s extensive experience with the topic.
-Each chapter in this book provides and excellent starting point and literature review to launch more detailed inquiries about travertine and travertine depositing systems.
+Each chapter in this book provides an excellent starting point and literature review to launch more detailed inquiries about travertine and travertine depositing systems.